rashidshamloo/react-flip-tilt/README.md

 ```

 ## Usage
-You can set the the `front`/`back` properties to either an image source as `string` or an element/component
+You can set the `front`/`back` properties to either an image source as `string` or an element/component

 ### Image Source